Louisiana Rehabilitation Council

 J. Performing such other functions as the State Rehabilitation Council determines to be appropriate, that are comparable to the other functions performed by the Council.

 SECTION 3: Members of the Council shall be selected from all areas of the state and shall be knowledgeable of the vocational rehabilitation services offered to individuals with disabilities.
-The majority of the membership of the Council shall be composed of Louisiana citizens with disabilities, representing a broad range of disabilities, and who are not employed by Louisiana Rehabilitation Services or any state agency.
+The majority of the membership of the Council shall be composed of Louisiana citizens with disabilities, representing a broad range of disabilities, and who are not employed by a Center for Independent Living, Louisiana Rehabilitation Services or any state agency.

-SECTION 4: The Council shall consist of twenty-five (25) members who shall be appointed by the governor for a term of up to three (3) years, including:
+SECTION 4: The Council shall consist of twenty-six (26) members, who shall be designated by the Governor to serve terms of up to three (3) years, including:

-A. Twenty-three (23) voting members selected as follows:
+A. Twenty-four (24) voting members selected as follows: